lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

-Are you wondering why your Litter-Robot is smelling?
+Are you curious why your Litter-Robot smells?

 Just keep reading.

-10 Reasons Why Your Litter-Robot Is Smelling
+10 Reasons Why Your Litter-Robot Smells

 Do you know how much cats hate the smell of dirty toilet boxes?
 Most cats are so picky they will never use a smelly spot as a bathroom, which can become a huge problem.

 Moreover, a study states, “Decreasing litter box odor may be an important treatment component in addressing feline inappropriate elimination.”
-(1)

 As such, it’s vital to address the issue of your Litter-Robot smelling bad as soon as possible.
 Otherwise, your cat might find alternative bathroom spots around the house!